Out-of-Field Teachers

 You must complete 120 in-service points (two district courses) and/or six (6) semester college credit hours of coursework during the school year in which you are identified with gifted students.

-If you are teaching out-of-field in any area other than the areas listed above, you must take and pass the appropriate subject area exam within the school year in which you were placed out-of-field.
-After completion of coursework or passing the subject area exam, you must apply to have the subject area added to your certificate.
-You will complete that process directly with the Florida Department of Education.
+If you are teaching out-of-field in any area other than the areas listed above, you must take and pass the appropriate subject area exam within the contracted year in which you were placed out-of-field.

 For further information on teaching out-of-field, see the Florida State Board of Education Regulation, Rule 6A-1.0503.